Zuber Usman

 Zuber Usman (12 December 1916 – 25 July 1976) was an Indonesian teacher and writer, known as an early pioneer of Indonesian literary criticism.
 Born in Padang, West Sumatra, he was educated in Islamic schools until 1937, after which he became a teacher.
-Dabbling in writing short stories during the Japanese occupation of Indonesia and the ensuing revolution, for the rest of his life Usman focused on teaching and writing about literature.
+Dabbling in writing short stories during the Japanese occupation of the Dutch East Indies and the ensuing revolution, for the rest of his life Usman focused on teaching and writing about literature.

 Biography

 Usman was born in Padang, West Sumatra, on 12 December 1916.
 He received his childhood education at a series of Islamic-oriented schools, beginning with a Thawalib School in Padang Panjang.
 In 1937 he graduated from the Islamic College in Padang, moving to Batavia (now Jakarta) the following year to become a Malay-language teacher at a Muhammadiyah-run school.
 During his lifetime Usman taught at a number of schools.

-During the Japanese occupation of Indonesia (1942–1945) and ensuing revolution Usman wrote a number of short stories dealing with themes ranging from travel to true love and diligence; these were published in various local magazines.
+During the Japanese occupation of the Dutch East Indies (1942–1945) and ensuing revolution Usman wrote a number of short stories dealing with themes ranging from travel to true love and diligence; these were published in various local magazines.
 Eleven of these were later compiled in the anthology Sepanjang Jalan (dan beberapa cerita lain) (Along the Road [and other stories]), which was published in 1953 by Balai Pustaka, Indonesia's state publisher.
 By 2005 the book had seen three printings.

 After the publication of Sepanjang Jalan Usman wrote two histories of Indonesian literature, Kesusastraan Lama Indonesia (Old Indonesian Literature; 1954) and Kesusastraan Baru Indonesia (New Indonesian Literature; 1957).
 These two histories were written in brief and arranged chronologically.
 Between his two histories Usman published a hikayat, or traditional Malay prose, entitled Hikayat Iskandar Zulkarnain (Hikayat of Iskandar Zulkarnain; 1956).
 Working with HB Jassin, Usman translated some of Poerbatjaraka's works of Javanese literature as Tjerita Pandji (Stories of the Banners) in 1958.
 In 1960 he published an academic work regarding the Indonesian language and literature, entitled Kedudukan Bahasa dan Sastra Indonesia (The Position of the Indonesian Language and Literature).

 Usman graduated from the University of Indonesia in 1961 with a degree in literature before formally earning his teacher's diploma the following year.
 During the next fifteen years, until his death in Jakarta on 25 July 1976, Usman wrote extensively.
 This included 20 new retellings of Indonesian fairy tales (1971) and Putri Bunga Karang (1973).